 - i.
-Artistic production, presentation and dissemination costs; - ii.
-Artists' fees; - iii.
+Artists' fees (mandatory to be eligible); - ii.
+Artistic production, presentation and dissemination costs; - iii.
 Utilities, staffing, office expenses, and rent - iv.
 Costs related to accessibility for Deaf artists and audiences and/or artists and audiences with disabilities; and - v.
 Minor equipment or software purchases to upgrade technology, workspaces or health and safety items to support operations and programming.